-Aging may be considered a modern pandemic affecting social and financial resources with significant impact.
-By 2050, 20% of the global population will be 60 years of age or older(Cannata, Marcon et al. 2017) Living longer is a double edge-sword as it brings healthy aging to some and debilitating chronic degenerative diseases affecting many organs to others.
+Aging significantly affects social and financial resources; by 2050, 20 percent of the global population will be 60 years of age or older.
+(Cannata, Marcon et al. 2017) Living longer is a double edge-sword, as it brings healthy aging to some and debilitating chronic degenerative diseases affecting many organs to others.

-In addition, a prominent alteration in intercellular communication with aging is “inflammaging” which is a smoldering proinflammatory phenotype that comes along with getting older.
+In addition, a prominent alteration in intercellular communication with aging is “inflammaging.”
+This is a term describing the smoldering proinflammatory phenotype that accompanies the process of getting older.
 Inflammaging likely has many causes, but at the core of the problem is a failure of the inter-connected immune system (innate and acquired) to effectively resolve the inflammation and return to homeostasis.

-Given all of the challenges of inflammation associated with aging and infection, what should the cliician do to support healthy aging and reduce chronic inflammatory conditions?
+Given all of the challenges of inflammation associated with aging and infection, what should the clinician do to support healthy aging and reduce chronic inflammatory conditions?
 Typically, clinicians will prescribe non-steroidal anti-inflammatory drugs to immuno-suppress (block or inhibit) the inflammation pathway.
 However, use of anti-inflammatory agents may actually prolong the inflammatory tone and cause unwanted side effects such as chronic inflammation.
 (Serhan 2017).

 An important consideration when evaluating the elderly is the degree of nutritional quality and consumption of nutrient-rich foods.
 The elderly may have a reduced capacity to absorb and utilize essential nutrients than in their younger years, even without dietary changes.
 Thus, supplementation of essential nutrients and bioactive components, including bioactive fatty acids, may enhance the function of the immune system and may be an effective strategy to reduce the morbidity and mortality associated with age-related diseases.(Echeverri Tirado and Yassin 2017; Nadjar, Leyrolle et al. 2017; Shlisky, Bloom et al. 2017)